dave-doty/aggie-unterprise/README.md

   -s, --sort-increasing-by-date
                         If specified, sort the files by date in increasing order instead of the default, which is to sort by date in decreasing order.
-  -sb SUBSTRING [SUBSTRING ...], --substrings SUBSTRING [SUBSTRING ...]
+  --sb SUBSTRING [SUBSTRING ...], --substrings SUBSTRING [SUBSTRING ...]
                         List of substrings to remove from the project name.
 This can help clean up ugly project names like "NSF CAREER K20304932" by specifying substring "K20304932", which would change the project name to "NSF CAREER".
-  -sf SUFFIX [SUFFIX ...], --suffixes SUFFIX [SUFFIX ...]
+  --sf SUFFIX [SUFFIX ...], --suffixes SUFFIX [SUFFIX ...]
                         List of substrings to remove from the project name, as well as the entire suffix from there to the end.
 This can help clean up ugly project names like "NSF CAREER K302777" and "NSF Small K302999" by specifying substring "K302", which would change these project names "NSF CAREER" and "NSF Small".
-  -sbf SUBSTRINGS_FILE, --substrings-file SUBSTRINGS_FILE
+  --sbf SUBSTRINGS_FILE, --substrings-file SUBSTRINGS_FILE
                         Filename containing substrings (separated by whitespace or newlines) to remove from the project name.
 This is like the -sb option, but reads the substrings from a file so that you do not have to type them all out at the command line and can reuse them in multiple runs.
-  -sff SUFFIXES_FILE, --suffixes-file SUFFIXES_FILE
+  --ssf SUFFIXES_FILE, --suffixes-file SUFFIXES_FILE
                         Filename containing substrings (separated by whitespace or newlines) to remove from the project name, as well as the entire suffix from there to the end.
 This is like the -sf option, but reads the substrings from a file so that you do not have to type them all out at the command line and can reuse them in multiple runs.
 ```